Parallel Batch-Dynamic Minimum Spanning Forest and the Efficiency of Dynamic Agglomerative Graph Clustering: Preliminaries

 In \emph{single linkage}, the similarity $\mathcal{W}(X, Y)$ between two clusters $X$ and $Y$ is the maximum similarity between two vertices in $X$ and $Y$, i.e., $\max_{(x,y) \in \on{Cut}(X, Y)} w(x,y)$, whereas \emph{complete linkage} takes the minimum similarity.
 In \emph{average linkage} (which still applies to weighted graphs), the similarity is $\sum_{(x,y) \in \on{Cut}(X,Y)} w(x,y) / (\abs{X}\abs{Y})$.
 In \emph{weighted average linkage}, if a cluster $Z$ is formed by merging clusters $X$ and $Y$, then the similarity between $Z$ and an adjacent cluster $U$ is $(\mathcal{W}(X, U) + \mathcal{W}(Y, U)) / 2$ if edges $(X, U)$ and $(Y, U)$ both exist and is otherwise the weight of the existing edge.

 \paragraph{Parallel model.} We use the work-span model with arbitrary forking, a closely related model to the classic CRCW PRAM model~\cite{jaja1992introduction,blelloch1996programming}.
-We assume that concurrent reads and writes are supported in $O(1)$ work and depth.
-Procedures can fork other procedure calls to run in parallel and can wait for forked calls to finish.
 Running time bounds are in terms of \emph{work} and \emph{span} (depth).
 The work of an algorithm is the total number of instructions, and the span is the length of the longest chain of sequentially dependent instructions.
+We assume that concurrent reads and writes are supported in $O(1)$ work and span.
+Procedures can fork other procedure calls to run in parallel and can wait for forked calls to finish.

 \paragraph{Parallel primitives.} We use several existing parallel primitives in our algorithms.
 Unordered sets can be stored in parallel dictionaries using linear space and handling batch insertions or deletions of $k$ elements in $O(k)$ work and $O(\log^* k)$ span w.h.p.~\cite{gil1991towards}.
 Lookup costs $O(1)$ work w.h.p.
 Ordered sets can be stored in search trees called P-trees~\cite{blelloch2016just, sun2019join}.
 Finding an element by rank or splitting a P-tree of $n$ elements takes $O(\log n)$ work~\cite{sun2018pam}.
 Inserting or deleting $k$ elements takes $O(k \log (1 + n/k))$ work and $O(\log n \log k)$ span~\cite{sun2019join}.
 A \emph{semisort}, taking an array of $n$ keyed elements and reordering them so that elements with equal keys are contiguous, can be computed in $O(n)$ expected work and $O(\log n)$ span w.h.p.~\cite{gu2015top}.
 A \emph{minimum spanning forest (MSF)} is a spanning forest of minimum weight.
 An MSF on $n$ vertices and $m$ edges can be statically computed in $O(m)$ expected work and $O(\log n)$ span w.h.p.~\cite{pettie2002randomized}.